kjosib/kjosib.github.io/Talk/Success Story.md

 into mostly an observational science, similar to astronomy.

 What we have here is, strictly speaking, anecdote.
 By itself, N=1 and there are many confounding variables.
-The most pedantic statisticion would insist that no meaningful conclusion could be drawn.
+The most pedantic statistician would insist that no meaningful conclusion could be drawn.
 But I can infer that my peers and my chain-of-command have seen enough to know something exceptional when they see it.
 I don't think our success was an accident.
 Proving it more conclusively would be the subject of further research.